 Employment Litigation and Trial Practice

 Mr. Santeusanio represents employers in employment discrimination lawsuits, wrongful termination claims, independent contractor misclassification cases, class actions and whistleblower claims.
-He represents clients in state and federal courts, arbitrations and administrative agencies, including the Massachusetts Commission Against Discrimination and Equal Employment Opportunity Commission.
+He represents clients in state and federal courts, arbitrations and administrative agencies, including the Massachusetts Commission Against Discrimination (MCAD) and Equal Employment Opportunity Commission.

 Mr. Santeusanio regularly prosecutes and defends claims for unfair competition, violations of non-compete agreements, improper solicitation of customers and employees, and misappropriation of trade secrets and proprietary information.
 Mr. Santeusanio also assists companies in developing and implementing programs and agreements to protect company assets.

 Mr. Santeusanio represents employers facing union-management issues, including union avoidance, collective bargaining, unfair labor practice charges, strikes and picketing, proceedings before the National Labor Relations Board and arbitrations.
 He regularly counsels clients on their rights and responsibilities under the National Labor Relations Act.

 Mr. Santeusanio advises private educational institutions on a range of issues, including tenure disputes, governance, student-athlete matters and issues related to collegiate sports.
 He represents educational institutions in courts, administrative agency proceedings, government investigations and before regulatory bodies.

 Mr. Santeusanio has substantial experience representing clients in connection with government investigations, including investigations by the U.S. Department of Labor (DOL), the Office of the Attorney General, the EEOC and the MCAD.
 Mr. Santeusanio also regularly conducts internal investigations and advises clients on related issues.
 In addition, Mr. Santeusanio develops corporate compliance programs designed to improve employment practices and reduce risks of litigation.